-We have been carefully monitoring the COVID-19 pandemic and its potential impact on our business and have taken important steps to help ensure the safety of employees and their families and to reduce the spread of COVID-19 in our communities while balancing our commitment to treat cancer patients.
-We have requested that our employees work from home if they are able to perform their duties remotely and limited the number of on-site employees to allow for proper social distancing in our offices and laboratories.
-For those employees on-site, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+Since the outbreak of a novel strain of virus named SARS-CoV-2 (severe acute respiratory syndrome 2), or coronavirus (COVID-19) in December 2019, we have been carefully monitoring the COVID-19 pandemic and its actual and potential impact on our business and have taken important steps to help ensure the safety of employees and their families and to reduce the spread of COVID-19 in our communities while balancing our commitment to conduct our clinical trials.
+We have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the ongoing COVID-19 pandemic.
 We have also maintained efficient communication with our partners and clinical sites as the COVID-19 situation has progressed.
 We have taken these precautionary steps while maintaining business continuity so that we can continue to progress our programs.
 COVID-19 has significantly impacted the global healthcare system, including the conduct of clinical trials as medical institutions prioritize the treatment of those afflicted with COVID-19.
-We continue to closely monitor the adverse impact of the COVID-19 pandemic on our operations and ongoing clinical and preclinical development.
+We continue to closely monitor the adverse impact of the ongoing COVID-19 pandemic on our operations and ongoing clinical and preclinical development.